elasticio/api-docs/source/includes/_tenants.md

 attributes.roles[].i18n.{{language_key}} | no      | The name of a role in different languages.
 The value is only required for "en" key.
 For other languages value is optional

-*Note: these endpoints most likely be modified in a few weeks*
+*Note: these endpoints are beta for now and are subjects to changes*